-Ben Manski's scholarship and the many questions that drive it are rooted in a lifetime of personal engagement in working for democratic change.
-Influences included an early childhood in Jerusalem, Israel in the 1970s and early 1980s, and the involvement at that time of his parents in peace and community activism.
+Ben Manski's scholarship and the many questions that drive it are rooted in a lifetime of working for democratic change.
+Influences included an early childhood in Jerusalem, Israel in the late 1970s and the involvement at that time of his parents in peace and community activism.
 He lived most of the rest of his life in Madison, Wisconsin, where he became a part of the traditions of Wisconsin progressivism and the Midwestern labor movement.
 Manski's maternal grandmother's civil rights and anti-poverty activism and his paternal grandfather's post-Holocaust activism were also particularly influential in his early political development.

 Beginning in the 1980s and continuing through the 2010s, Manski was involved in many of the significant mobilizations of the times, including ongoing activism in anti-racism, civil rights, economic justice, environmental, farm and labor, gender equality, immigrant rights, international human rights, peace, reproductive rights, student, and other progressive campaigns.
 Out of these experiences, he became convinced of the necessity of political and economic democratization in making possible progressive policy change.
-Organizations and campaigns that he founded or co-founded in order to expressly further the tasks of "building a democracy movement for the U.S.A." included the Democracy Teach-Ins (1995-2003), 180/Movement for Democracy and Education (1998-2005), Liberty Tree Foundation for the Democratic Revolution (2004-on), and Move to Amend (2009-on), among others.
+Organizations and campaigns that he founded or co-founded in order to expressly further the tasks of "building a democracy movement for the U.S.A." included the Democracy Teach-Ins, 180/Movement for Democracy and Education, Liberty Tree Foundation for the Democratic Revolution, and Move to Amend, among others.
 In 2011-2012 he developed the Green New Deal platform delivered to tens of millions of Americans via TV, radio, social media and other message campaigns of the Green Party.
 In 2014, he initiated the first organizing for a Global Climate Strike.

 A third area of Ben Manski's work took place in the electoral arena.
 After nearly a decade of volunteer work as a young member of the Democratic Party, together with other activists Manski left the Democrats in 1992 in response to the presidential nomination of Bill Clinton.
 He was a co-founder of Progressive Dane, a local independent progressive party in south central Wisconsin, and a member of the Green, Labor, and New parties throughout the 1990s.
 In 1996 he helped restart the Wisconsin Green Party and co-founded the Four Lakes Green Party of Dane County.
 In the following years, he served as Co-Chair of the Green Party of the United States, National Director of the Campus Greens, Organizing Director of Progressive Dane, Midwest Field Director for Nader 2000, and the 2012 campaign manager of Jill Stein for President.
 In 1996 he ran for the Dane County Board of Supervisors, winning the primary and then conceding the general election after an initial recount left him with 49.8% of the vote.
 In 2010 he ran for the Wisconsin State Assembly as a Green, coming in second with 31% of the vote in a four-way race, and winning late endorsements from most of the Democratic establishment against their own nominated candidate.